asbjornenge/asbjornenge.github.com/software.md

 > Tiny hairy templates

 Stubble is my approach to javascript templates.
 It's a really tiny library both in size (552 B gzipped) and functionality.
-But it has a nice little declarative plugin system so you can grow it much any way you want.
+But it has a nice little declarative plugin system so you can grow it most any way you want.